attilammagyar/js80p/README.md

 Control the size of the room, ie. how long it takes for reflections to be audible.

+**Note**: bigger is not always better.
+For example, for transient-heavy sounds like plucks and drums, combining a small room size setting with a big [reflectivity](#usage-effects-reverb-refl) and careful dampening often produces nicer, more diffuse reverb tails than the other way around.
+(Combine this with [side-chain expansion](#usage-effects-echo-cm) to get an 1980s style gated reverb effect.)

+<a id="usage-effects-reverb-refl"></a>

 ##### Room Reflectivity (REFL)

 Control how reflective the room is, in other words, how loud are the sounds